Chiark-Collective/Pointcept/report/main.typ

 These buildings are part of the same complex, and are quite similar, so it's reasonable to expect that the model might have a harder time generalising to buildings it has not seen.

-This is especially true for the Other category, where the types of objects that can fall under this category is of course exceptionally broad.
+This is especially true for the Other category, where the type of objects that can fall under this category is of course exceptionally broad.
 There are no close analogues to the shelving units in the Park Row/Maritime Museum sites;
 nevertheless the model does assign a significant number of the points corresponding to those shelves as Other.
+A more thoughtful treatment of the Other category more generally is therefore a promising area for future improvement.

 The more significant issue is the model's frequent confusion of flat surface categories for footpath.
 The meshes for these surfaces are geometrically similar, so the model has to rely on local context to differentiate between floor, ceiling, footpath etc.